DENTAL IMPLANT COSTS

 It is possible that Dental surgery may cause bacteria in the mouth to enter the bloodstream and cause infections in other parts of the body.
 People who have difficulty fighting off infections may need to take antibiotics before and after dental surgery.
 Such people include those who have artificial heart valves or were born with heart defects.

-Dr. Ken Schuster and the Team at the Leigh Smile Center for General & Cosmetic Dentistry have recently started offering the PROFORM Sports Appliance, a mouth guard which is specially fitted to each user and has been proven to enhance sports performance.
+Drs.
+Wong and Pejman, and their Team at the Leigh Smile Center for General & Cosmetic Dentistry have recently started offering the PROFORM Sports Appliance, a mouth guard which is specially fitted to each user and has been proven to enhance sports performance.
 Each appliance is custom-designed and manufactured for each individual.
 The device aligns the athlete's head, neck and spine improving balance, range of motion, flexibility, endurance, and oxygen flow during athletic activities.

 Night Guards and Mouth Guards:

 Night guards, especially when associated with the correction of grinding to reduce migraine symptoms or TMJ syndrome, can alleviate the detrimental effects of grinding and bruxing.
 To provide the necessary protection for your mouth, our dentists also offer mouth guards for any need, as it relates to any of the following concerns: whether it is sports or stress related.

 * Prevents the destruction of teeth from unconscious grinding at night, which can cause tooth sensitivity and hot and cold.

 * Prevent the wear and tear of a patient’s teeth, which can cause a person to appear older than they actually are.

 * Protect dental restorations to help them last longer.

 * Protect teeth during increased periods of stress, when patients tend to grind their teeth more often.